Benefit Recipients

 How is my retirement benefit affected by working after retirement benefits begin?

+If you return to work after retirement with a non-PERA eligible employer, your benefit will not be affected.
 If you return to work with a PERA eligible employer, your benefit may be impacted.
 Your earnings must be reported to PERA, but no deductions are taken from those earnings.
 You may earn up to pre-defined earnings threshold each year, based on your retirement age.
 If you exceed those limits, your benefit will be offset or suspended until the earnings limits changes again at the beginning of the new calendar year.
 To learn more about the current earnings limits and how your benefit is impacted, see our Working After Retirement brochure.

 If my termination date is November 16, does the 30 days end on December 16 or do I have to wait a complete month of the calendar (to January 1 in this example) to meet the 30-day separation requirement?